-- ensure that Waystone's remuneration structure is in line with the business strategy, objectives, values, and interests of Waystone while acting as an UCITS management company as well as an AIFM and the collective investment schemes it manages as well as their investors. - not encourage risk-taking which is inconsistent with the risk profiles, rules or articles of incorporation or management regulations of the collective investment schemes Waystone manages nor impair compliance by Waystone with the obligation to act in the best interest of the collective investment schemes it manages. - ensure consistency with and promotion of sound and effective risk management to avoid excessive risk taking, including sustainability risk aspects. - avoid or manage conflicts of interest.
+- ensure that Waystone's remuneration structure is in line with the business strategy, objectives, values, and interests of Waystone (while acting as an UCITS management company as well as an AIFM) and the interests of the collective investment schemes ("CIS") it manages as well as the interests of those CIS' investors. - not encourage risk-taking which is inconsistent with the risk profiles, rules or articles of incorporation or management regulations of the collective investment schemes Waystone manages nor impair compliance by Waystone with the obligation to act in the best interest of the collective investment schemes it manages. - ensure consistency with and promotion of sound and effective risk management to avoid excessive risk taking, including sustainability risk aspects. - avoid or manage conflicts of interest.

-The ESMA guidelines on sound remuneration policies under AIFMD as well as the recital 66 of the CRD IV maintains the principle of proportionality: "The provisions of this Directive on remuneration should reflect differences between different types of institutions in a proportionate manner, taking into account their size, internal organisation and the nature, scope and complexity of their activities.
+The ESMA guidelines on sound remuneration policies under AIFMD as well as the recital 66 of the CRD IV reflect the principle of proportionality: "The provisions of this Directive on remuneration should reflect differences between different types of institutions in a proportionate manner, taking into account their size, internal organisation and the nature, scope and complexity of their activities.
 In particular it would not be proportionate to require certain investment firms to comply with all of those principles."